 We’ve gone over plenty of tips related to your bulking diet, so now let’s talk a little bit about what kind of training you should be doing.

-Compound movements, AKA resistance exercises that involve multiple joints and muscles groups, should be the focus of any training program designed to build muscle.
-Compound movements allow you to move more weight, which breaks down more muscle tissue.
-This leads to more growth over time.
+Compound movements are resistance exercises that involve multiple muscle groups and should be the focus of any training program designed to build muscle.
+That because they allow you to lift more weight, which at the end of the day, helps to break down more tissue — more tissue breakdown means more growth over time.

 This doesn’t mean that you should eliminate isolation movements like bicep curls from your routine.
 Instead, start out with heavy compound exercises like the squat, bench, deadlift, row, and overhead press and then move on to lighter isolation movements.

 They don’t call the squat “the king of all movements” for no reason.
-Squats are hailed as one of the best muscle building movements because they engage a lot of different muscle groups all over your body.
+Squats are hailed as one of the best muscle building movements because they engage many different muscles from all over your body.

-The quads and hamstrings are the most obviously engaged muscle groups, but many of the different muscles in your back and core are also engaged to stabilize and move the weight during a squat.
+The quads and hamstrings are the most obvious, but many of the different muscles in your back and core are also engaged to stabilize and move the weight during a squat.
 All of this adds up to some serious size gains when you throw compound movements like the squat into your routine.

 8. Get Enough Rest